Business Plan Template, Free Download 2026

 Start with the Company Description

 Even though the executive summary appears first, write it last.
-Begin by describing your business, its legal structure, founding story, and core offering.
+Begin by describing your business, its legal structure (you may need an Llc operating agreement form download or corporate bylaws), founding story, and core offering.
 This establishes the foundation for all other sections.

 2